PrisonTeam/Prison/knownissues_v3.2.x.md

 Stats could be interesting over time, and could also be used for in game bonuses and rewards and incentives.

-* **New Feature: List all registered plugins**
-To better support server owners when they have issues with Prison, it would be very helpful if /prison version would list all registered plugins in a concise listing.
-In progress.
-Included now in bleeding.

 * **Redesign the save files to eliminate the magic numbers** Most of the save files within prison, for players, ranks, and ladders, are using magic numbers which is highly prone to errors and is considered